More Lessons for Intermediate Algebra or Algebra II

 A parabola is generated when the plane is tilted so it is parallel to one generator and only intersects one nappe.

 A hyperbola is generated when the plane intersect both nappes.

 Demonstrate what is a conic section

 Conic Sections: The Parabola part 1 of 2

-This video defines a parabola and explains how to graph a parabola in standard form.
+Defines a parabola and explains how to graph a parabola in standard form.

 Conic Sections: The Parabola part 2 of 2

 How to graph a parabola given in general form by rewriting it in standard form?

 Write the general form of a parabola in standard form.

 A parabola is set of all points (x,y) that are equidistant from a fixed line called the directrix and a fixed point called the focus.